hailBinary/Self-DrivingCar/README.md

 # Self-DrivingCar
-A self driving car simulation project using vanillaJS.
+A self driving car simulation project using JS, no libraries.